Top 6 ResMed CPAP Masks for Side Sleepers (2025 Guide)

 Install a Hose Management System

 Suspending your CPAP tubing above your bed with a simple hose holder significantly reduces tugging on your mask as you change positions during sleep.
-Check out this CPAP Hose Tube Holder on Amazon.
+See our other recommended CPAP hose holders in this article.

 Maintain Proper Cleaning Routine